 Poor Soil Compaction: If the soil beneath your home was not properly compacted at the time of construction, the ground will begin to settle, causing the foundation above to settle unevenly as well.

-The extreme cold and large amounts of snow and rain in different areas of Alaska make foundation problems quite common in the state.
 Foundation settlement is a common issue that happens when the foundation of the home sinks as a result of poor support from the soil beneath.
 Another problem that is quite common is shifting foundations.
 If your foundation begins to shift, it may cause basement walls to bow or lean inward.
 If you have a shifting or settling foundation, you may also find foundation cracks, which can lead to water leakage and pest infestation.
 Other common signs of a foundation problem in your home include:

 If you have a basement, shifting foundations may cause the basement walls to bow or lean inward.
 Plate anchors can be installed to pull the walls back into place; these anchors are installed into the yard adjacent to the affected wall and attached using a metal rod and a plate.
 The opposite horizontal pressure gradually pulls the wall back into position.